 Employees Hired in a Position without Benefits

 While employed in a non-benefited position you will contribute 7.5% of your pay into the Massachusetts OBRA plan.
-Former employees may withdraw OBRA funds or roll them into another pre-tax retirement account after Commonwealth employment ends by contacting Great West Retirement Systems directly at (877) 457-1900.
+Former employees may withdraw OBRA funds or roll them into another pre-tax retirement account after Commonwealth employment ends by contacting Empower Retirement directly at (877) 457-1900.